PACK LEADERSHIP TRAINING IS NOT OLD SCHOOL BASIC OBEDIENCE

 There is no point in teaching most obedience behaviours (except the sit) to a puppy under the age of 7 months.
 The main thing to focus on during your pup’s early development stage is how to build a relationship based on two things: trust and playfulness.
 The rest will come naturally.
-I’ll come to your home and show you the natural way to distract your pup away from things she shouldn't be chewing.
-I’ll also teach you how to get your pup to sleep through the night, and how to paper train her, if you really have to.
+I’ll come to your home and show you the natural dog way to distract your pup and establish some rules.

 Pack Leader for the Adult dog

 A real pack leader doesn't get emotional or suffer nervous energy, so neither should you if you want to be the pack leader in your home.
 In the wild, the pack leader uses calm-assertive energy to influence how the dog interacts with his surroundings.
-She enforces these laws in a quiet way, as is the case when a mother picks up a puppy by the scruff of the neck if he strays outside the den.
-She'll put the pups head in her mouth and growl quietly, to settle the puppy down to silence it in case of trouble.
-I recommend learning how to growl the right way to see a great new and calm way to control your dog.
+She enforces these laws in a quiet way, I'll teach you the great new and calm way to control your dog.

 Basic Obedience Class (Private)